bretmullinix/aws-ec2-instances-role/README.md

 Ansible Role: AWS EC2 Instances
 =========

 The ansible role is used to create or delete Amazon EC2 Instances.
-When creating an instance, the role provides the ansible facts, private, and public ip addresses in the **files/ec2_facts** folder.
+When creating instances, the role provides the ansible facts, private, and public ip addresses in the **files/ec2_facts** folder.

 Requirements